scds/intro-python/lessons/lesson3a.md

 ## Floats

 Floats refer to the real number set; integers and decimals.
-However, it's important to note that floats are approximations (they're only accurate to 7 decimal places.)
+However, it's important to note that floats are approximations (they're only accurate to 7 decimal places).
 Floats are great for most use cases, but they shouldn't be used when exact precision is required.

 <div class="code-example" markdown="1">